BorisMolch/pfrontend-temp/content/blog/catch-patch-at-rotterdam-s-immersive-tech-week-vrdays.md

 It's an exciting chance to come to Rotterdam, which has always been a hot, future-minded creative hub at the heart of Holland's music scene.

-And if you're thinking you'd like to have in on the fun, we've got a discount code for you:
+And if you're thinking you'd like to have in on the fun, we've got a 20%-off discount code for you (off full/day passes):

 ITW-EXHB